JetBrains/marketplace-docs/topics/marketplace-general/intellij-plugin-recommendations.md

 [//]: # (title: Plugin Recommendations)

-The IntelliJ Platform IDEs will recommend a plugin for installation in one of the following cases:
+The IntelliJ Platform IDEs may recommend a plugin for installation in one of the following cases:

  * If a project contains files of types which are unsupported by the running IDE but are supported by a plugin available in the plugin repository.